 Any student in the College of Nursing who believes that he or she has a grievable issue (as defined above under Grievance Procedures) is encouraged to resolve the matter informally.
 The student must first talk with the person or groups at whom the grievance is directed in an attempt to informally resolve the issue.
 Grievances will be reviewed, and decisions made based on the evidence presented.
 In no event shall persons who review a grievance substitute their subjective judgment about the issue or academic quality for that of the professor or other parties involved.
+In order for the grievance process to move forward, the informal grievance must be initiated with the utilization of the grievance form within 24 hours excluding days the university is closed.

-Student Concerns, Issues & Questions
+Student Concerns, Issues & Questions Phase 1:

-Phase 1: